sustainable-rails/with_clues/README.md

 There are three clues included:

-* Dumping HTML - when `page` exists, it will dump the contents of `page.html` when the test fails
+* Dumping HTML - when `page` exists, it will dump the contents of `page.html` (for Selenium) or `page.content` (for Playwright) when the test fails
-* Dumping Browser logs - for a browser-based test, it will dump anything that was `console.log`'ed
+* Dumping Browser logs - for a browser-based test, it will dump anything that was `console.log`'ed.
+This should work with Selenium and Playwright
 * Arbitrary context you pass in, for example when testing an Active Record

   ```ruby